North Tawton Town Twinning

 In 2015, North Tawton coordinated celebratory events for the 40th anniversary of the town twinning.

 During the Second World War, the main thrust of Operation Overlord was focused on Lower Normandy (French: Basse-Normandie).
 The beaches of Calvados were the site of the D-Day landings in June 1944.
 Lower Normandy suffered terribly during the War, with many of its towns and villages destroyed or severely damaged during the Battle of Normandy.

-Today, historic trails of three signposted routes retrace the story of the Battle of Normandy: from the D-Day Landing beaches to inland Calvados.
+Today historic trails of three signposted routes serve to retrace the story of the Battle of Normandy: from the D-Day Landing beaches to inland Calvados.

-Read about Blangy le Chateau visit to North Tawton.
-During the reception luncheon, Isabelle Pivert, Deputy Mayor, on behalf of the Mairie of Blangy presented Gill Hoggins, Chairman of North Tawton Town Council, and Vice-Chairman, Carol Burrow, a beautiful book on Normandy Gardens “the garden of the coast.”
+Read about Blangy le Chateau 40th Anniversary visit to North Tawton; Deputy Mayor, Isabelle Pivert, on behalf of the Mairie of Blangy presented a beautiful book on Normandy Gardens – The Garden of the Coast – to The Chairman of North Tawton Town Council, Gill Hoggins and Vice-Chairman, Carol Burrow.